syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/docs.en.md

 ### IPv6 addressing

 When an IPv6 range is allocated and configured on a subnet, you should set `IPv6 RA mode` and `IPv6 address mode`.
 These two control how the IPv6 address is allocated for the port that is connected to the IPv6-enabled subnet.
 We recommend setting both of these options to `dhcpv6-stateless`, which will generate a safe random IPv6 address, that will be acquired by a virtual machine via DHCP.
-Altough other combinations of these options are available, we don't recommend setting them, unless you know what you are doing and how ICMPv6 RA works.
+Although other combinations of these options are available, we don't recommend setting them, unless you know what you are doing and how ICMPv6 RA works.
 Since these options affect cloud-init, DHCP client, and ICMPv6 ND protocol configuration inside your virtual machines, changing them should always go together with reconfiguration of the operating system inside the virtual machine.